MachinaCore/CygwinPortable/README.md

 **Settings:**

  - Shell: You can choose between mintty (default) and ConEmu.
-If you want to use ConEmu (more powerful than mintty) please download it from http://sourceforge.net/projects/conemu/ and extract it to /CYGWINPORTABLEFOLDER/ConEmu.
-A default ConEmu.xml is already included.
+I've already included the last stable version of ConEmu (you can replace it with beta if you want - You should only preserve my ConEmu.xml file).
  - Executable File Extensions: Define what extensions are should by executed with Cygwin.
 This will NOT register the files directly !
 This option will tell Cygwin Portable if a "open with" under windows is a extension that can be used from bash.
 If you open a file with a unknown extesion CygwinPortable will open the folder and not run the file.
  - Use TrayMenu: Enable/Disable the Traymenu (NOT RECOMMEND !) - if the Traymenu is disabled you can reactivate this option in CygwinPortable.ini -> TrayMenu=True
  - Exit after execution: If you open a file in Cygwin (e.g. a Shellscript) the window is closed after successfully execution.
 If you want see the output leave it disabled.